 I am a creative writer; a published poet and author of short stories and essays.
-I have also written blogs and other communications content for nonprofits and businesses (contact me for samples).
+I also previously wrote blogs and other communications content for nonprofits and businesses (contact me for samples).
 I'm an artist, and former Art and Early Education teacher (public and private schools).